Yehudit Harari: Founder, director and public activist

 In addition to her involvement in the city's educational life, as a member of the Kindergarten Teacher Center, the Teachers' Union and the Board of Directors, she also contributed to the cultural and social life that was conducted there.
 She claimed that she preferred to focus on educational work and refused to be elected as a woman's representative for municipal and government institutions.
 In 1958, when she was 50, she retired.
 According to her, she devoted herself to literary work, but in practice she continued to work on a voluntary basis in the management of the Education Archives and in the management of a special needs "Scholarship Program for Children with Disabilities".

-In 1965 she was awarded an honorary prize in the framework of the Tel Aviv Municipality's Prize for Education for her service in nurturing elementary Hebrew education in Israel, for integrating new methods in education and teaching, and for establishing new educational institutions.Zerubavel Haviv, The choice fruits of the land: a fiftieth-anniversary tribute of Yehudit Harari, TMUROT, Vol. 2, 1963, pp. 48-49.
+In 1965 she was awarded an honorary prize in the framework of the Tel Aviv Municipality's Prize for Education for her service in nurturing elementary Hebrew education in Israel, for integrating new methods in education and teaching, and for establishing new educational institutions.

 She died on June 7, 1979, at the age of 94.
 She was buried, along her husband Haim Harari, in the Trumpeldor Cemetery in Tel Aviv.